 There are many different methods for valuing inventory under GAAP.
 Different accounting methods will yield different inventory values, and these can have a significant impact on COGS and profitability.

 The FIFO method assumes that the oldest inventory units are sold first.
 It’s an order-of-production approach.
-This means that the inventory remaining at the end of an accounting period would be the units that were most recently produced.
-During periods where costs for raw materials or labor are increasing, the FIFO method would yield a higher per-unit valuation of inventory for those items still on hand, compared with those that were sold earlier in the period.
+This means that the inventory remaining at the end of an accounting period are the most recently produced units.
+During periods when costs for raw materials or labor are increasing, the FIFO method would yield a higher per-unit valuation of inventory for those items still on hand, compared with those that were sold earlier in the period.
 In this case, FIFO would cause COGS to be lower.

 LIFO inventory valuation is a reverse-production-order approach.
 It assumes that the ending inventory on hand are the oldest units produced, and that the newest units produced have already been sold.
 During periods when costs for raw materials or labor are increasing, LIFO yields a lower per-unit valuation of inventory for those items still on hand, because they were produced earlier in the period.
 In this case, LIFO would cause COGS to be higher.